 Portability is another advantage of using PersistentVolumes and PersistentVolumeClaims.
 You can easily use the same Pod specification across different clusters and environments because PersistentVolume is an interface to the actual backing storage.

 Volume implementations such as gcePersistentDisk are configured through StorageClass resources.
-Kubernetes Engine creates a default StorageClass for you which uses the standard persistent disk type.
+GKE creates a default StorageClass for you which uses the standard persistent disk type.
 The default StorageClass is used when a PersistentVolumeClaim doesn't specify a StorageClassName.
 You can replace the provided default StorageClass with your own.

 You can create your own StorageClass resources to describe different classes of storage.
 For example, classes might map to quality-of-service levels, or to backup policies.
 This concept is sometimes called "profiles" in other storage systems.